 A firewall is one of the best methods to improve the security of your Virtual Private Server (VPS).
 The firewall provides a barrier between your VPS and the hazards of the web.
 It screens all incoming and outgoing communications by established security policies.
 Here’s how to properly use firewalls to protect your VPS.

-There are Many Types of Firewalls but Firewalls can be categorized into two main types: network-based and host-based.
+There are Many Types of Firewalls, but Firewalls can be categorized into two main types: network-based and host-based.

 Both types are crucial.
 They block unauthorized access and cyber threats, such as brute-force and DDoS attacks and port scans.
+For most VPS setups, especially on Ubuntu or Debian, start with ufw (Uncomplicated Firewall).
+Quick example:

 Your firewall’s strength depends on your hosting provider’s security measures.
 A good provider will offer advanced firewalls, regular updates, and firm support.
 Their experience with your firewall can be invaluable.
 They can help configure complex rules or troubleshoot problems.